BeauPrime/BeauRoutine/README.md

 Routine.Stop( "MyCoroutine" );
 ```

+**Note:** This method of stopping a BeauRoutine is maintained to make upgrading from Unity's existing coroutines to BeauRoutine as smooth as possible.
+It is highly recommended you read the [Handles](#handles) section.

 ### Hosting Routines

 Much like Unity's default Coroutines will only execute while their host object is alive, a BeauRoutine can be given a host to bind its lifetime to that of the host.
 To bind a host to a BeauRoutine, call
 ```csharp
 Routine.Start( this, MyCoroutine() );